Mardoqueu/productmanagement/README.md

 - Authentication and authorization with Spring Security.
 - CSRF protection.
 - In-memory H2 database for easy development and testing.

+### Testing via Postman

+To test the endpoints via Postman, use the following credentials:

+- **Username**: `superuser`
+- **Password**: `password`

+For endpoints that require CSRF protection, obtain the CSRF token by making a GET request and include it in the headers of your POST, PUT, and DELETE requests.

 ## Endpoints for Categories